Guest0x0/normalization-bench/README.md

   - `tree`: `Map` in OCaml's standard library (AVL tree)
   - `skew`: skew binary random access list from Chris Okasaki's Purely Functional Data structure [[9]](#9)
-There are variants using list and OCaml's binary tree based map to represent the environment
 - `NBE.memo` (in `NBE_Memo.ml`)
 Same as `NBE.closure.list`,
 but each value memorizes the term it quotes back to (at some level).